TerryOShea/rc-kudos/README.md

 Please use it wizely.

 ### 3. Anonymous
-You can do anonymous so the person will receive the Kudo but will not know you are the sender.
+You can do anonymous so the person will receive Kudos but will not know you are the sender.

 Use `--anon` on the content of the message